-Azithromycin is used in the treatment of chlamydia infection; bacterial infection; bronchitis; upper respiratory tract infection; gonococcal infection, uncomplicated (and more), and belongs to the drug class macrolides.
+Azithromycin is used in the treatment of chlamydia infection; bacterial infection; bronchitis; upper respiratory tract infection; sinusitis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
-Azithromycin 500 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Azithromycin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg

 - 17.00 mm

 sodium lauryl sulfate

 D&C Red No. 30